bronson/bashes/README.md

 script: ./.travis.sh
 ```

-And `.travis.sh` runs your tests under each version of bash (replace run-tests.sh with your test script):
+Then add a `.travis.sh` file to run your test with each version of bash.
+Set the `test` variable to launch your own tests.

 ```bash
 #!/bin/bash